Music Curriculum statement:

 - developing performance skills and developing stagecraft in collaboration with a group

 Our teaching focuses on developing the children’s ability to understand rhythm and follow a beat through performing on a range of musical instruments.
 By singing and playing along to songs, children learn about the structure and organisation of music.
 We teach technical vocabulary such as volume, pitch, pulse and rhythm and children are encouraged to discuss music using a progressive musical vocabulary, and share a greater understanding of the style indicators for particular genres of music.

 Every music block is based on a particular theme enabling children to develop an awareness of specific musical genres or periods and enables them to practise and perfect the skills of listening, appraising, singing, playing, performing and sharing, with improvising and composing being repeated in each block once a piece has been learnt.

 Peripatetic staff teach lessons weekly to children who request them: including guitar and drumming.
 These children are also given the opportunity to perform what they've learnt to an audience of children and parents.

-Visiting groups are encouraged such as from The Derbyshire Music Partnership and have taught our Year 5s the violin in 2022.
+Visiting groups are encouraged such as from The Derbyshire Music Partnership who have been teaching our Year 4s the violin to great success.
 Our school also encourages Arts and Music ambassadors and incorporates opportunities relating to the Arts throughout the year.
 We are also proud to have a school choir which enjoys performing at events within the school.

 Each department normally performs a ‘large scale’ performance during the school year:-